-5. "My SchedBlocks" view
+4. "My SchedBlocks" view

 The SchedBlock (Scheduling Block or SB) view lists in a table the project code, the SB name, the SB unique identifier (UID) mentioned in the data delivery e-mail to the PI, the status of the SB and the number of successful (i.e. that have passed QA0) executions.
-This view is the same for PIs and CSs alike.
 To facilitate users searching, the SB table can be sorted by project code, SB name, UID and status, and is also supported by the Search functionality.
+By selecting "All SBs", SBs from non-active projects will also be listed, when available.

-5.1.
+4.1.
 The Scheduling Blocks detailed view